hainp2604/source-code-pro-deb/README.md

-## source-code-pro-deb
+## About

-Adobe Soucre Code Pro font package for Debian

-This is initial impl. for building them directly from git sources.
+Adobe Soucre Code Pro font package for Debian.
+This is the initial implementation building fonts directly from git sources.

 ## Requirements